Material Fingerprinting: A shortcut to material model discovery without solving optimization problems: Introduction

 In response to these challenges, we propose a database approach that completely eliminates the need for solving optimization problems by utilizing an efficient pattern recognition algorithm.
 We name this method \MF{}, drawing inspiration from the pioneering Magnetic Resonance Fingerprinting technique \citep{ma_magnetic_2013}.
 The concept of \MF{} is based on the notion that, within a given experimental setup, \textbf{each material possesses a unique fingerprint that characterizes its mechanical behavior}. \MF{} involves a two-stage procedure as graphically illustrated in \cref{fig:abstract}: During the offline stage, we create a comprehensive database of characteristic material fingerprints.
 Then, in the online stage, we employ a pattern recognition algorithm to identify an appropriate material model for a given experimental dataset by referencing this pre-established database.
 This strategy offers several distinct advantages: \begin{itemize} \item \textbf{Model discovery}: By considering multiple models during database generation, \MF{} enables the discovery of models.
-Unlike merely calibrating parameters of an a priori selected model, \MF{} simultaneously identifies the optimal functional form and its parameters to accurately describe material behavior. \item \textbf{No optimization}: \MF{} eliminates the need for solving complex optimization problems.
+Here, we use the term model discovery as opposed to traditional model calibration.
+Unlike merely calibrating parameters of an a priori selected model, \MF{} simultaneously discovers the optimal functional form from a predefined set of functional forms and its parameters to accurately describe material behavior. \item \textbf{No optimization}: \MF{} eliminates the need for solving complex optimization problems.
 Once the fingerprint database is generated in an offline phase, it can be repeatedly used for material model discovery in the online phase, which involves a pattern recognition algorithm that is computationally efficient and inherently amenable to parallelization. \item \textbf{No local optima}: Traditional material model discovery approaches that rely on optimization can be trapped in local optima. \MF{} circumvents this issue, as its pattern recognition algorithm identifies the best matching fingerprint from the database, which can be interpreted as a discrete global optimum within the searchable database. \item \textbf{Applicability to any experiment}: The concept of \MF{} is versatile and can be applied to any experimental setup.
-This work demonstrates its applicability to both homogeneous and heterogeneous tests, utilizing either direct or indirect data. \item \textbf{Applicability to any material behavior}: \MF{} is not limited to specific types of material models.
-Although this study focuses on hyperelasticity, any material model could be incorporated during database generation. \item \textbf{Physically admissibility}: During the creation of the fingerprint database, the selection of material models and parameter ranges is fully controlled.
+This work demonstrates its applicability to both homogeneous and heterogeneous tests, utilizing either direct or indirect data. \item \textbf{Applicability to various material behaviors}: \MF{} is not limited to specific types of material models.
+Although this study focuses on hyperelasticity, we anticipate that various material models can be incorporated during database generation.
+Alternatively, multiple databases covering different material classes, such as elasticity, viscoelasticity, and plasticity, may be generated. \item \textbf{Physical admissibility}: During the creation of the fingerprint database, the selection of material models and parameter ranges is fully controlled.
 Consequently, \MF{} ensures the discovery of only physically admissible material models. \item \textbf{Interpretability}: Material models discovered through \MF{} exhibit a small number of material parameters and physically interpretable functional forms.
 The interpretability of these models can be further enhanced by introducing sparsity promotion into the pattern recognition algorithm. \end{itemize}

 Before explaining our proposed \MF{} in detail, we first provide a summary of various methods for mechanical material characterization, covering both traditional techniques and recent machine learning-based approaches.
 We then discuss methods related to our \MF{} that rely on databases or lookup tables.